adam-wolski/bl-plug/README.md

 # Usage
 * Add repository path in Addon Preferences window.
 * Press Update All
-* You can use Update Plug button to keep Plugs itself updated.
+* You can use Update Plug button to keep Plug itself updated.